-The Premium SSD storage is flash based and provides an order of magnitude improvement in IOPS and latency over traditional spinning HDD based storage arrays.
-With up to 120,000 IOPS and 4,000 MBPS per node, the performance is higher than a typical dedicated all-flash storage array.
+The Hyperdisk storage is flash based and provides order of magnitude improvement in IOPS and latency compared to traditional spinning hard drive based storage arrays.
+With up to 160,000 IOPS and 10,000 MBPS per node, the performance is higher than a typical dedicated all-flash storage array.
 It is important to note that the storage performance is not shared between multiple clusters.
-Every cluster has its own dedicated set of Azure disks, which ensures stable and predictable performance with no interference from noisy neighbors.
+Every cluster has its own dedicated set of Persistent disks, which ensures stable and predictable performance with no interference from noisy neighbors.

-The extra-large database architecture using the E104is_v5 VMs and separate storage nodes provides up to 16,000 MBPS of storage throughput per RAC database node, thus enabling deployment of extra-large (200+ TB) databases and migrations from large Exadata systems.
+The extra-large database architecture using VMs with 200 Gbps network for RAC database nodes and multiple separate storage nodes provides up to 32,000 MBPS of storage throughput per RAC database node, thus enabling deployment of extra-large (500+ TB) databases, including migrations from large Exadata systems.